KenMorencyTC/TC-Cloud-Team/AzureTemplateGenerator/README.md

 ## What do I do with this?

-First off you will need to either create the azure subscriptions you see in the **"SUB"** worksheet and enter the corresponding IDs into the fields provided **OR** you will need to modify the entire sheet to suit the subscriptions you wish to use.
+First off you will need to either create the azure subscriptions you see in the **"SUB"** worksheet and enter the corresponding IDs into the fields provided **OR** you will need to modify the entire excel workbook to suit the subscriptions/infrastructure you wish to use.

 ![readme_subs](./resources/readme_subs.png)